wuelnerdotexe/vim-enfocado/README.md

 augroup END
 ```

-Note: The usage codes must be written in your `.vimrc` or `init.vim`.
+NOTE: The usage codes must be written in your `.vimrc` or `init.vim`.

 ### Syntax